32 reps. 1400 pharmacies. Everyone getting exactly the same attention.

 The peanut butter problem

-Equal allocation feels fair.
-Every customer gets the same attention.
+Equal allocation is also genuinely appealing.
+Every customer gets attention.
 Every rep has the same workload.
-The system is simple to manage.
+The system is easy to manage and hard to argue with in a planning meeting.

 When we mapped customer potential against call frequency, the pattern was stark.

-High-potential pharmacies (the top 15%) were being visited monthly -same as everyone else.
+High-potential pharmacies - the top 15% of the base - were visited monthly, same as everyone else.
 They could have absorbed twice the attention and converted it to growth.
+They were not getting that.

-Low-potential pharmacies (the bottom 30%) were being visited monthly -same as everyone else.
-Most of those visits produced nothing.
+Low-potential pharmacies - the bottom 30% - were also visited monthly.
+Most of those visits produced nothing commercially.
 The relationships were pleasant.
-The commercial impact was zero.
+The numbers were not.

-The middle 55% varied wildly.
+The middle 55% varied considerably.
 Some were growing and needed support.
 Some were stable and needed maintenance.
-Some were declining and needed intervention.
+Some were declining and needed a different kind of conversation altogether.

 Everyone getting the same attention meant nobody getting the right attention.